pondnpb01/fundraising/templates.md

 | USDT (TRC-20) | `TXExampleTronWallet123456` |
 | Bank Transfer (Currency) | OpenGov Africa | Bank | Account Number |

-- **In-Kind Donations:** Describe process for contributing goods or services

 # In-Kind Donations to OpenGov Africa

 People can give **in-kind donations** to OpenGov Africa by contributing goods, services, or expertise instead of money.
 These donations help the organization function and scale without directly using financial resources.